 Common Places for Water Damage Under the House

 The basement and crawlspace are common areas for water damage.
 If drainage systems aren’t working correctly or land grading is sloping towards the house, water is likely to pool up against the foundation and seep through.

-This can be prevented with proper land grading, maintaining gutters and downspouts, and sealing up holes and cracks in the foundation.
+This can be prevented with waterproofing services, proper land grading, maintaining gutters and downspouts, and sealing up holes and cracks in the foundation.
 Adding a vapor barrier on the floor of the crawlspace or a sump pump to the basement is also a good defense against water damage.
 Check out services like sump pump services in Snohomish, WA and nearby areas for additional guidance.

 In the Attic

 Water damage occurs in the attic if the roof is in poor shape and unable to keep rainwater from coming through.
 A roof leak can also damage ceilings and walls.
-Regular roof inspections will help you catch any issues before they cause damage to your home and belongings or mold growth.
+A roof repair contractor can help fix any issues before they cause damage to your home and belongings or mold growth.